catkin/catkin_tools/docs/quick_start.rst

 An important property which deserves attention is the summary value labeled ``Extending``.
 This describes other collections of libraries and packages which will be visible to your workspace.
 This is process called "workspace chaining."
-The value can be come from a few different sources, and can be classified in one of the three following ways:
+The value can come from a few different sources, and can be classified in one of the three following ways:

 - No chaining